 We all have 24 hours in a day, nothing you do or say can change this.

 From a career perspective, there will be many ‘once in a lifetime’ opportunities.
-Many business professionals will encourage you to take the opportunity that is above your expertise and learn the trade on the job.
+Many business professionals are chasing advancement opportunities at the expense of relationships.

 Principle 2: Believe the job that you do makes a difference